open/close all folders

 - Astonishingly Appropriate Appearance: His most distinguishing feature is his asymmetrical white-colored eyes, placed in just the way a number two black domino would.

-- I Am Very British: He speaks like this although it's not like he had any choice when everyone was Suddenly Voiced.
+- I Am Very British: He speaks like this, slang and all, although it's not like he was given any choice when Suddenly Voiced.
+Gradually, Domino began incorporating British stereotypes into his personality and use British pronunciation more often (like calling Chip Bag as "Crisps" and Antimatter as "An-TIE-matter").

 Voiced by: Robert JohnstonA film strip living his life as if it were a grand stage with him the main protagonist.
 He often casts a spotlight on himself (figuratively and literally) and monologues dramatic speeches, which greatly annoy the contestants especially the ones on his team.